 - According to Canon 868, the baptism of an infant may be deferred if there is pastoral concern about the child being raised in an appropriate environment.

-Baptisms at St. Luke are celebrated at Mass in accordance with the Rite of Baptism for Children which encourages the presence of the “entire community.”
+Baptisms at Saint Luke are celebrated at Mass in accordance with the Rite of Baptism for Children which encourages the presence of the “entire community.”

 They are usually celebrated on the third Sunday of each month, excluding the season of Lent.
-Parents are asked to notify St. Luke parish at least one month before to schedule Baptisms.
+Parents are asked to notify Saint Luke parish at least one month before to schedule Baptisms.

-The youth of St. Luke parish are Confirmed, usually on an annual basis, when the Bishop is present.
+The youth of Saint Luke parish are Confirmed, usually on an annual basis.
 Adults are confirmed either at the Easter Vigil as part of their Christian Initiation process, or at the Cathedral at the Bishop’s invitation.

 Those to be confirmed:

-- are to be part of the St. Luke parish religious formation process, AACT (All Ages Catholic Teaching), and participate in specific St. Luke parish preparation activities and retreats.
+- are to be part of the Saint Luke parish religious formation process, CCD, and participate in specific Saint Luke parish preparation activities and retreats.

 - see that through the Sacraments of Initiation (Baptism, Confirmation and Eucharist) a person is fully incorporated into the Church and shares its mission in the world.